Tama Art University Library by Toyo Ito

 The intersections of the rows of arches help to articulate softly separated zones within this one space.
 Shelves and study desks of various shapes, glass partitions that function as bulletin boards, etc., give these zones a sense of both individual character and visual as well as spatial continuity.

-On the sloped ground level, a movie-browser like a bar counter and a large glass table for the latest issues of magazines invite students to spend their time waiting for the bus in the library.
+On the sloped ground level, a movie browser like a bar counter and a large glass table for the latest issues of magazines invite students to spend their time waiting for the bus in the library.

 Climbing the stairs to the second floor, one finds large art books on low bookshelves crossing under the arches.
 Between these shelves are study desks of various sizes.
-A large table with a state-of-art copy machine allows users to do professional editing work.
+A large table with a state-of-the-art copy machine allows users to do professional editing work.

-The spatial diversity one experiences when walking through the arches different in span and height changes seamlessly from a cloister-like space filled with natural light, to the impression of a tunnel that cannot be penetrated visually.
+The spatial diversity one experiences when walking through the arches, different in span and height, changes seamlessly from a cloister-like space filled with natural light to the impression of a tunnel that cannot be penetrated visually.

 The new library is a place where everyone can discover their style of “interacting” with books and film media as if they were walking through a forest or in a cave; a new place of arcade-like spaces where soft mutual relations form by simply passing through; a focal centre where a new sense of creativity begins to spread throughout the art university’s campus.